dddrrreee/cs140e-25win/labs/8-device-int/README.md

        fault;

-    2. It lets us use relative jumps rather than absolute (since the jump table doesn't move), which will be faster;
+    2. It lets us use relative jumps rather than absolute (since the jump table doesn't move), which will be faster since it does not require a memory load;

     3. We won't have to do anything special when we enable the icache (or dcache) since we don't copy code and thus don't have to make